archphile/thepenguin/content/blog/2018-05-30-a-poors-man-diy-usb-nas-part-1.md

 Not bad at all, especially for a NAS just serving the "music library".

-Anyway, I shared my work on that forum, almost no one cared about it, so I stopped wasting my time  and just kept using **Phileserve** for my own needs.
+Anyway, I shared my work on that forum, almost no one cared about it, so I stopped wasting my time and kept using **Phileserve** for my own needs.

-After more than two years of use with the cubox-i4, I replaced the board with an Odroid C1+ and that combo served me until the summer of 2017, when I decided that it was not enough for me..
+After more than two years of use with the cubox-i4, I replaced the board with an Odroid C1+ and that combo served me until the summer of 2017, when I decided that it was not enough for me...

 **Note 1:** Phileserve Github repository is still up (and very outdated) and from time to time I push some configuration changes for files like the smb.conf mainly in order to backup.
 You never know..